ShadowDuke/OW_Archetypes-Plus/README.md

    - 2 new great persons: **Great Stargazer** & **Great Famous Person**
    - 1 completely **new event** for astronomy studies added (giving 2 answer options)
    - Added a bunch of new events for trait probabilities
-   - Added extra answer options to some events
+   - Added extra answer options to some vanilla events

 ## Notes
 You might want to start one higher difficulty level as usually.